 “Nina Sibirtzeva, or the hidden half of musical globalization,” Journal of Social History, Winter 2018

 [Book chapter] “The Musical Worlds of Jewish Buenos Aires, 1920-1950,” in Mazel Tov, Amigos!: Jews and Popular Music in the Americas, Brill Publisher, Leiden (Netherlands), 2016

 “Nationalist, Hemispheric, and Global: ‘Latin American Music’ and the Music Division of the Pan-American Union, 1939- 1947,” Nuevo Mundo – Mundos Nuevos / Nouveau Monde – Mondes Nouveaux (France), June 2015

 “Tango, samba y amor,” Apuntes del CECYP, 12, Buenos Aires, 2007

 “De memoria: testimonios, textos y otras fuentes sobre el terrorismo de Estado en Argentina (educational DVD, coauthored), Secretaría de Educación de Buenos Aires & Memoria Abierta, 2005

 “La revista El Gráfico en sus inicios: una pedagogía deportiva para la ciudad moderna” (with Martín Bergel), Prismas.
 Revista de Historia Intelectual, 4, Universidad Nacional de Quilmes (Argentina), 2000

 [Translator] Hugo Lovisolo, Vecinos Distantes: Universidad y Ciencia en Argentina y Brasil, Libros del Zorzal, Buenos Aires: 2000 [Vizinhos Distantes: Universidade e Ciência na Argentina e no Brasil, UERJ, Rio de Janeiro: 2000].

-You can check his academia.edu page
+You can check his publications on his academia.edu page